UniversalDependencies/docs/_en-feat/Mood.md

 * _I suggest that he <b>see</b> a doctor._
 * _If I <b>were</b> rich..._

-(Note that our automatic feature extractor only marks verbs with the POS tag `VB` with the subjunctive mood feature and therefore also marks past tense verbs in subjunctive mood as indicative.)
+(Note that there is currently no reliable way of identifying subjunctive verbs in an automatic way and therefore we currently also mark present subjunctive verbs as [infinitives](VerbForm) and past subjunctive verbs as past indicative verbs.)